Gracie's Sun Bonnet is very much like Lily's Sun Bonnet. The construction of the hat is a bit different but simple.

 This pattern requires someone to be at the intermediate level, at least.
 It is a little more difficult than some of my other patterns.
 If you have ever done a graph, this hat will be simple for you.
 It does require frequent color changes.

 The pieces are a little bulky.
 I designed them that way because it made me think of little boys and their Lego toys and games.
 I also thought it looked more playful and appealing to a child.
-Although, I am finding it is also appealing to grown men. ;)
+Although, I am finding it is also appealing to grown men. ;)When sewing on the circle pieces, I sew just inside the circle so that it doesn't change the shape or flatten the circle in anyway.

 If you would like the applique pieces smaller, you can always go down in hook size or even use a thinner or lighter weight yarn.